Helping millions of people navigate the world of technology.

 When you use an app for the first time, it asks for a few permissions to access things like your phone’s camera, microphone, storage, and more.
-If you’ve previously denied Discord access to your microphone, here’s what you can do to change that.
+If you’ve previously denied Discord access to your microphone, here’s how to change that.

 Android

-Step 1: Long-press on the Discord app icon and tap the ‘i’ app info icon from the menu that appears.
+Step 1: Long-press on the Discord app icon and tap the info icon from the menu that appears.

 iPhone